 Standard No. 18.
 CPE credit for nano learning programs must be based on the duration of the program including review questions or other content reinforcement tools plus the qualified assessment, which, when combined, should be a minimum of 10 minutes.
-However, one-fifth (0.2 credit) CPE credit is tThe maximum credit to be awarded for a single nano learning program is one-fifth (0.2) credit.
-Sponsors must use Method 2 in S17-07 to confirm that the nano learning program is a minimum of 10 minutes and less than 20 minutes.
+The maximum credit to be awarded for a single nano learning program is one-fifth (0.2) credit.
+Sponsors must use Method 2 in \$17-07 to confirm that the nano learning program is a minimum of 10 minutes and less than 20 minutes.